 Chloë Grace Moretz, Julianne Moore, and Gabriella Wilde.

-A reimagining of the classic horror tale about Carrie White, a shy girl outcast by her peers and sheltered by her deeply religious mother, who unleashes telekinetic terror on her small town after being pushed too far at her senior prom.
+A shy girl, outcasted by her peers and sheltered by her religious mother, unleashes telekinetic terror on her small town after being pushed too far at her senior prom.

-Carrie White is a lonely and painfully shy teen-age girl with telekinetic powers who is slowly pushed to the edge of insanity by frequent bullying from both her class-mates and her religious, abusive mother.
+Carrie White is a lonely and painfully shy teenage girl with telekinetic powers who is slowly pushed to the edge of insanity by frequent bullying from both her classmates and her domineering, religious mother.

-The outcast teenager Carrie White is bullied by her mates at high-school.
-Her mother Margaret White is a pious and paranoid woman that sees sin everywhere and the need of self- inflict punishment.
-When Carrie has her first period, she does not understand what is happening to her and her mates humiliate her in the changing room.
-The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts in Internet.
-Their teacher Ms. Desjardin punishes the students and Chris challenges her and is suspended and consequently she can not go to the prom.
-Meanwhile Carrie discovers that she has telekinesis and leans how to control her ability.
-The popular Sue Snell feels bad with her attitude towards Carrie and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
-But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie with tragic consequences.Written by
+The outcast teenager Carrie White is bullied by her classmates at high school.
+Her mother, Margaret White, is a pious and paranoid woman that sees sin everywhere and the need of self-inflicting punishment.
+When Carrie has her first period, she does not understand what is happening to her and her classmates humiliate her in the changing room.
+The spiteful Chris Hargensen videotapes Carrie with her cell phone and posts it on the Internet.
+Their teacher Ms. Desjardin punishes the students, but when Chris challenges her, she is suspended and consequently is banned from the prom.
+Meanwhile, Carrie discovers that she has telekinesis and learns how to control her ability.
+Sue Snell, one of the girls that tormented Carrie, feels bad and asks her boyfriend Tommy Ross to invite Carrie to go with him to the prom to make up for what she did to Carrie.
+But Chris and her boyfriend Billy Nolan plot an evil prank with her friends to seek vengeance for Carrie.Written by

 Claudio Carvalho, Rio de Janeiro, Brazil

 92 of 156 people found this review helpful.

 Was this review helpful to you?